 Lastly the third act of the story.
 I am going to speak in broad terms so as not to do any spoilers, but I spent 75 pages scratching my head.
 It was all so bland and wrapped up in a neat little bow.
 I didn’t give a damn about the characters at the end.
 The ones that I really liked and thought were interesting got unceremoniously excised from the last act of the novel which was a weird pacing and story arc thing to do.
 Maybe I was just slightly miffed at that.
 Where are my Arlys, Fred and Jonah?
 She should have at least nodded her head at them and told us a little of what was going on.

 I want to be very clear here.
-This isn’t a crap book.
+This isn’t a terrible book.
 Nora Roberts is a master storyteller, but this isn’t her best work.
 That’s ok not everything is going to be a shining star.
 It is a serviceable book with highs and lows and is very readable.
 I will read the next book in the series to see what happens.
 If I had to give it a rating, I’d rate it 3 out of 5.